Drakaniia/ESP32AirQualityMonitor/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under MIT License - see the LICENSE file for details.

 ## Support

-For detailed setup instructions, refer to [COMPREHENSIVE_SETUP.md](./COMPREHENSIVE_SETUP.md).
+For detailed setup instructions, refer to [dashboard/docs/SETUP_GUIDE.md](./dashboard/docs/SETUP_GUIDE.md).
-For deployment options, see [DEPLOYMENT.md](./DEPLOYMENT.md).

 If you encounter issues:
 1. Check the troubleshooting section above
 2. Review hardware connections
 3. Monitor serial output (115200 baud)
-4. Check Firebase console for errors
+4. Check MQTT bridge console for errors
-5. Verify dashboard configuration matches Firebase settings
+5. Verify dashboard configuration

 ---

-**Built with ❤️ using ESP32, Firebase, and Next.js"
+**Built with ❤️ using ESP32, MQTT, and Next.js**